 Interest expense consists primarily of cash and non-cash interest recorded on our loans payable and convertible senior notes.
-We expect that interest expense will be higher in 2014 and through the time periods that our loans payable and convertible senior notes remain outstanding.
+We expect that interest expense in 2015 will be comparable with 2014, continuing through the time periods that our loans payable and convertible senior notes remain outstanding.